Communicate Student Learning

 Point of Contact

-- Teacher created rubrics
+- Teacher-created rubrics

 - Portfolios

-- Phone call
+- Phone calls

-MyEd BC Report Card
+MyEd BC Written Reports

-Conversations Referring to Criteria | Products and Criteria | Observations Using Criteria |
+Conversations | Products | Observations |

 ---|---|---|